2000 ChambersResearch-23

 About Us

-Community Strategies to Advance Reproductive Justice and Equity (CARE) Lab led by Dr. Brittany D. Chambers seeks to understand how racism shapes the lives of BIPOC women and birthing people, developing meaningful ways to measure both interpersonal and structural racism.
+Community Strategies to Advance Reproductive Justice and Equity (CARE) Lab led by Dr. Brittany D. Chambers seeks to understand how racism shapes the lives of Black and Indigenous women and birthing people, developing meaningful ways to measure both interpersonal and structural racism in effort to inform interventions and policies to advance Black maternal health.

-Through research, policy, and advocacy, we aim to dismantle systemic racism by creating interventions that drive lasting change.
+Through research, policy, and advocacy, the CARE Lab aims to dismantle systemic racism by creating interventions that drive lasting change.
 We believe that knowledge should not only be produced within academic institutions but also shaped by the expertise of communities most affected.
-That’s why we train community researchers to design, implement, and share studies that advance reproductive health equity.
+In response, our approach to research is to train community researchers to be a part of the research team and take part in designing and implementing research studies that advance reproductive health equity.